JinLeeGG/comp560-JohnLee/generalization-distd/log/2026-06-26-distd-pe-sweep.md

 <img src="figures/accuracy_vs_separation_half.png" alt="accuracy vs separation: ~100% for distances 1-4, drops to near 0 at distance 5, rises with distance for non-learned methods; learned flat at 0 on the far side" width="640">

-*Accuracy vs separation (MacCormick's figure), pooled over seeds, held-out region only.
+*Accuracy vs separation, pooled over seeds, held-out region only.
 The **near** classes (distances 1–4, label F) are solved at ≈100%.
 At and beyond the threshold the curves **drop to chance or below and stay there**: every far distance (d5–9) sits at or under the 50% line for all methods, and `learned` is flat at 0% (always predicts